gmukherjee98/Coursera_CleanData_FinalAssignment/README.md

 5) creates a new database that for each subject and for each of the activity, provides the mean for each variable using the dplyr library

+II - Code book consists of the following
+1. activity_labels.txt which has the long name for each activity
+2. features_info.txt - which provides a description of the variables
+3. features.txt - the list of all the variables